 Speed Networking: Connecting with Fellow Professionals

 Back by popular demand!
 Participants will have a designated session just for networking.
-This session will offer short, one-on-one meetings with other attendees for an opportunity to share a quick introduction.
+This session will offer short, one-on-one meetings with other attendees, providing an opportunity to share a brief introduction.
 Join us for this unique chance to test your communication skills and grow your network.

 3:00 p.m.
 Networking and Exhibits